keycloak-competence-center/keycloak-database-userstorage/README.md

 - server
 - themes

-The above submodules are only used during the development of the extension.
+The above submodules are only used during the development of the mentioned extension.

 ## Project Template